tuningmind-tiy/hangman/specs/specs.md

 - Make it sound great by playing a [death dirge](https://duckduckgo.com/?q=death+dirge) or other such audio when the user guesses incorrectly.
 - When the player loses, play a video or show some funny losing animation.

+git tag --annotate v0.1.0 -m "original attempt" add tdd framework master never loses a feature when you have a new feature, merge "take-tdd" to master add test, verify fails write code to pass test